-The Sweet Home Police Department is currently
+The Sweet Home Police Department is not currently

-ACCEPTING Applications for
+accepting Applications for

 Sweet Home Telecommunicator Employment Requirements